Hervé Pierre (designer): Early life and education

-Biography
+Career

-Donald Trump dancing with Melania Trump, who is wearing a gown by Hervé Pierre.
+Donald Trump dancing with Melania Trump, who is wearing a gown by Hervé Pierre (2017).

-After graduating from the École de la chambre syndicale de la couture parisienne he studied at the art history department of the Sorbonne.
 In 1987, he received the first Christian Dior award from the Comité Colbert.
-The next year he became assistant to Erik Mortensen at the Balmain fashion house.
+The next year, he became assistant to Erik Mortensen at the Balmain fashion house.
 After the departure of Mortensen, Pierre created three of his own fashion collections in 1991 and 1992.

 In addition to fashion, Pierre has also designed costumes for several opera houses.
-In 1992 he designed the costumes for Angelin Preljocaj’s version of the ballet Parade for Paris Opera Ballet and the Sydney Opera House, followed by costumes for Preljocaj's ballet Le Parc for Paris Opera Ballet in 1994.
+In 1992, he designed the costumes for Angelin Preljocaj's version of the ballet Parade for the Paris Opera Ballet and the Sydney Opera House, followed by costumes for Preljocaj's ballet Le Parc for Paris Opera Ballet in 1994.
 He has also designed costumes for New York City Ballet (1998) and Berliner Staatsoper (1999).